rjlynch/ruby-neural-net/README.md

 * Download the training and test data sets from kaggle `https://www.kaggle.com/datasets/hojjatk/mnist-dataset` and put them in the `./data` directory
+* Run `bundle exec ruby train.rb` to train the network.
-* Run `bundle exec ruby main.rb` to train and test the network.
+* Run `bundle exec ruby test.rb` to test the network.

 ## TODO
 - [x] Print images to the terminal using something like iterm's image escape codes
-- [ ] Store and load weights to / from disk
+- [x] Store and load weights to / from disk
 - [ ] Would love to be able to view the network in graphviz